 Hospital orders, policies, and records

-Our birth injury attorneys will consult with one or more expert medical witnesses who can demonstrate how a doctor, hospital, or other healthcare providers actions or failure to act led to your child's birth injury.
+Our birth injury attorneys in Houston will consult with one or more expert medical witnesses who can demonstrate how a doctor, hospital, or other healthcare providers actions or failure to act led to your child's birth injury.
 Expert testimony is typically required to establish the standard of care a reasonable medical professional in the same specialty would have provided in a similar or the same situation.

 We will also consult with physicians and life care planners as well as economists who can provide an opinion regarding your child's long-term medical needs and diminished ability to earn income in the future due to the injury.
 In pursuing compensation, strong evidence is crucial to prove liability and demonstrate the extent of the harm caused by the medical provider's negligence.

-How is Compensation Calculated in Birth Injury Cases?
+Legal Compensation in a Birth Injury Claim

 The compensation you could receive if your child has suffered a birth injury due to medical negligence can help you cover expenses associated with your child's injury, including the cost of lifelong care.
 The settlement amount you may be awarded in a birth injury claim will depend on several factors, including the level of medical negligence that took place.
-Damages in birth injury cases are generally divided into two categories: economic and non-economic losses.

 Economic Damages Include